ILLUMINATING ENGINEERING SOCIETY

-As the centenary of the founding of IES approaches, the intention is to produce background information on its Presidents.
-Placing all their names on this website is to encourage contributions from as wide an audience as possible.
+The centenary of the founding of IES has now passed, but the intention is still to provide background information on its Presidents.
+Listing all their names on this website is to encourage contributions from as wide an audience as possible.

 |The IES had a total of 55 Presidents.
 Apart from the early period, the majority served for a term of one year.
 J W T Walsh was the only member to be elected twice, in 1929 and again in 1947.|